gloriakim-cs-projects/2020-flutter-summer-escape/README.md

 (2) Hop on the airplane (using recorded voices)
 (3) Show the desintation (using AR)

+### Possible Title
+- Summmer Resort ~A Whole New World with AR~
+- Summer Escape
+- Your Summer Escape
+- Your Summer Resort ~Escape and Enjoy~

 ## Step 1.
 Design (Plan: now ~ 12PM)

 ## Step 2.
 Coding (Plan: 12PM ~ 9PM)